queens-satellite-team/Space-School/lab04-intro-to-toastsat-sensors/lab4.md

 As a note, the Arduinos we are using in these labs are the _Arduino Nano Every_ and they are slightly different than the _Arduino Nano_.
 Please follow the steps in _Section 4: Uploading Code To An Arduino_ to make sure you can communicate with your board correctly.

+If you have any questions please feel free to reach out to Sydney Caulfeild, Emma Paczkowski, Sean Tedesco, Thomas Sears, or any other member of the QSAT Team.
+Contact info can be found in the [readme](https://github.com/queens-satellite-team/Space-School) of this repository.

 # Goals of Lab 4

 1️⃣ Learn the layout of breadboards to assist in building your sensor circuit.